restaurant-management-app-dbms/Restaurant-Management-App/README.md

 Waiter:

-        1:Make orders
+        1:Make orderS
         2:View his orders as well as
         3:View all the orders incase the waiter who has been assigned an order(which is ready) is busy,this waiter can serve the order.
         4:Updat the status of the order:
                                           a:PICKED OR NOT PICKED:Whether the order is picked or not
 Cook:

       1:Can view the orders assigned to him.
       2:Update the status of the order:
                                         a:ACCEPT STATUS:Once the cook accepts the order b:DONE STATUS:Once the order is ready.
 Cashier:

         1:Can view the orders.
         2:Update the status of the order:
                                           a:PAID STATUS:Once the customer pays for the order.
  Admin: